ShaunCurtis/Blazr.FunctionalProgramming/Documents/Part2-Containors.md

 # C# Containors

-Strangely, there's a hidden pattern in the *Functional Programming* toolkit.
+Containers are a pattern in the C# *Functional Programming* toolkit.

-Called *Wrapper*, *Kind*, *Higher Order Kind*, *Higher Order Objects*, *Lifted Objects*, *Elevated Objects*,.... to quote just a few, authors fail to devote enough time to them.
-They assume you already know about them, and often switch naming conventions mid-article just to provide more confusion.
+They get given all sorts of names: *Wrapper*, *Kind*, *Higher Order Kind*, *Higher Order Objects*, *Lifted Objects*, *Elevated Objects*,.... to quote but a few.
+Most authors assume you already know about it, devote too little explaining what they are.

-This article introduces you to the pattern, giving it a name you can remember and use:  **The Containor Pattern**.
+This article does't make that mistake.
+I give it a name you can remember:  **The Containor Pattern**, and the attention it deserves.

-A containor can be expressed like this:
+A *containor* can be expressed like this:

 ```csharp
 Containor<T>
 ```

-It's a generic super-object that wrap other objects.
+It's a generic super-object that wraps around another object.

 You use them already:  `IEnumerable<T>` and `Task<T>` are *Containors*.

-The purpose of a *containor* is to provide some generic functionality regardless of the type.  `IEnumerable<T>` provides LINQ functionality regardless of `T`'s type.
+The purpose of the *containor* is to provide some generic functionality regardless of the type of `T`.  `IEnumerable<T>` provides LINQ functionality regardless of `T`'s type.

-In *FP* objects are immutable, so we can define a *Containor* like this:
+*FP* objects are immutable, so a *Containor* can be defined like this:

 ```csharp
 public readonly record struct Containor<T> {...}